-Nicola Benedetti is one of the most sought-after violinists of her generation.
+Nicola Benedetti is one of the most sought after violinists of her generation.
 Her ability to captivate audiences with her innate musicianship and dynamic presence, coupled with her wide appeal as a high profile advocate for classical music, has made her one of the most influential classical artists of today.

 Nicola was appointed as a Member of the Most Excellent Order of the British Empire (MBE) in the 2013 New Year Honors, in recognition of her international music career and work with musical charities throughout the United Kingdom.
-In addition, Nicola has received eight honorary degrees to date.

 Nicola plays the Gariel Stradivarius (1717), courtesy of Jonathan Moulds.